USAJOBS/help-center/get-started/index.md

 * Create a personal profile
 * Create or upload up to five distinct resumes
 * Search for jobs by agency, occupation, location and more
-* Automate and save job searches
+* Save job searches and receive automatic notifications
 * Save jobs of interest
 * Learn about the Federal hiring process and special hiring programs

 ## Where do I start?

 <h2 class="usajobs-help-center__lead">
   It’s important you create an account and a profile.
-Your account and profile information are used to help complete the job application, as well as improve job search results.
+Your account and profile are used to help complete the job application, as well as improve job search results.
 </h2>

 ### Create a USAJOBS account